A little bit about what I've done.

 I worked on an engineering team to re-write the entire infrastructure from stratch using best coding practices.

 I wrote CAP as part of a hackathon project, which stands for CIF (content integration framework) automated promotions.
-Instead of deploying a group of views at a time, all changes pushed into staging or production would be promoted all at once on a schedule.
+Instead of deploying a group of views at a time, all changes pushed into the development branch would be promoted all at once to staging and production on a schedule.

 The initial data warehouse we were using was not sufficiently scaling with the number of databases we were connecting to it.
 Instances of the warehouse would go down often, making the entire environment unavailable so we could no longer query data from that instance.
 The materializations generated by the warehouse would also break often for no apparent reason and would have to be manually restarted.